ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 Compared to ss3sim, FLR is designed to explore broader questions regarding management strategies with flexible biological, economic, and management components [@hillary2009].
-As such, it is not designed to explore the impact of structural differences within the stock assessment models.
+Thus, it is not designed to explore the impact of structural differences within OMs and EMs.

-The Fishery Simulation program (FS, <http://fisherysimulation.codeplex.com>) is primarily a file system management tool adapted to aid in stock assessment simulation.
+The Fishery Simulation program (FS, <http://fisherysimulation.codeplex.com>) is primarily a file system management tool adapted to aid in stock assessment simulation testing.
-FS has the ability to distribute arbitrary stock assessment models, make simple changes to input text files, generate random process and observation errors
+FS can work with stock assessment models besides SS, make simple changes to input text files, generate random process (using a built-in random number generator) and observation errors
 (using the SS3 bootstrap option), run the models in parallel and collect desired results from output files.
-Thus FS is much closer to ss3sim in its scope than FLR in that it specifically focuses on the performance of stock assessment models.
+Thus, FS is closer to ss3sim in its scope than FLR in that it specifically focuses on the performance of stock assessment models.

-It differs from ss3sim mainly in that it uses simple text manipulation (e.g. change line 50 from 0 to 1) to alter models rather than the approach of ss3sim, which uses flexible external functions.
+FS differs from ss3sim mainly in that it uses simple text manipulation (e.g. change line 50 from 0 to 1) to alter models rather than the approach of ss3sim, which uses flexible external functions.